bmankowski/10xTranslationsFactory/.ai/generation-prompts/10-generate-endpoint-implementation-plan.md

-You are an experienced software architect tasked with creating a detailed implementation plan for a REST API endpoint.
-Your plan will guide the development team in the effective and correct implementation of this endpoint.
+You are an experienced software architect tasked with creating a series of detailed implementation plans for a REST API endpoint.
+Your plan will guide the development team in the effective and correct implementation of all endpoints.

 Before we begin, review the following information: